 Just because you're being accused of invading privacy for sexual gratification doesn't mean you're guilty.
 With law enforcement and prosecutors working against you to achieve a conviction, you need an experienced criminal lawyer to combat their pursuit.
 We have decades of combined experience successfully representing clients facing sex crimes throughout Colorado.
 Contact our office for a free, confidential consultation with one of our highly-rated lawyers.
 We offer same-day jail visits, competitive fees, and flexible payment plans.
 Help in your case is a click or call away.

 If you or someone you know has been charged with invasion of privacy for sexual gratification, be smart.
-Contact the strategic criminal defense attorneys at O'Malley and Sawyer, LLC at 303-830-0880.
+Contact the strategic criminal defense attorneys at Sawyer Legal Group, LLC at 303-830-0880.
 Don't talk to the police - talk to us.

 Photo by Sule Makaroglu